How to salary sacrifice a lease car?

 A salary sacrifice scheme offers an excellent opportunity to reduce your company’s carbon footprint and provide drivers with vehicles at minimal BIK impact.

-If you would like to understand how it affects your company cars, what the best method of transition would be, then book a consultation with a Fleet Alliance salary sacrifice specialists.
-We can provide a full review of your fleet and analyse the best solution for your business.
+If you would like to understand how it affects your company cars, what the best method of transition would be, then book a consultation with a Fleet Alliance salary sacrifice specialist.
+Our team can provide a full review of your fleet or vehicle needs and analyse the best solution for you or your business.

 FAQs on Salary Sacrifice